 Whenever someone else makes a mistake and I see them running through all these excuses I feel like my time is being wasted with reasoning rather than results and my trust in that person begins to fade.
 Own it, apologize for it, and then fix it if you can.

 You can turn a gaffe around by showing that you are coachable, that you are focused on results as opposed to your own ego and that you are easy to work with.

 2. Forgive Yourself

 I may not be forgiven by those who were affected by my gaffe, but it is vital that I forgive myself.
-Sure, I still might call myself many harsh names and want to physically beat myself up but at the end of the day, I have to find a way to forgive myself so that I can move forward.
+Sure, I still might call myself many harsh names and want to physically beat myself up but at the end of the day, but I have to find a way to forgive myself so that I can move forward.
 It does not matter if others don’t forgive me.
 They can walk away.
-I am not able to get away from myself.
+However, I am not able to get away from myself.